01 of 03

 The goal is to bring the two sides of the project together so that the seam disappears but the fabric still has all the drape and flexibility that it would without a seam.

-This is exactly the same way you seam garter stitch, by the way, or any other fabric where purl bumps predominate.
+This is exactly the same way you seam garter stitch or any other fabric where purl bumps predominate.
 Seaming basketweave?
 Switch between mattress stitch when you have knit stitches on the edge and this seam when you have purl stitches on the edge.
 It's really easy once you get going.